Do You Have What It Takes To Be A Landlord?

 Canada’s condo market has exploded in the last 10 years.
 I live in Ottawa, and as I write this post, I’m peering out my window and looking at a condo that is about 90% complete and ready for move in.
 If you’re contemplating a move to one of these urban spaces, it’s crucial to start your long distance move preparations early and make a detailed plan to ensure a seamless transition to your new home.
 You can hire professional movers like Three Movers to help you with the moving process.

 With new apartment construction slow in urban centers, and with an increase in desire for individuals to live in central downtown areas, condos have represented a great first time investment for many real estate buyers.
+Give this Vancouver-based commercial construction company a call for their construction services.
 Many live in them for a period, and then rent them out when they’ve outgrown them (if they get married, decide to have children, etc).
 Since many of these newly constructed condos can include luxury amenities – landlords have attractive new dwellings to market for a demographic that considers the lifestyle that a condo affords attractive.
-In lots of ways, they’re a home run when it comes to tenancies and demand – but in other ways, they can be more management intensive with respect to operation and significantly trickier to cover the costs on.
-I’ll tell you how.
-First – here’s some tasty stats about condos in Ontario:

 • Over one million people live in condominiums in Ontario.